Suraj-Bhor/100-Days-of-ML-Code/README.md

 ## Day 48: 26<sup>th</sup> May 2020 : Probability distribution functions - Continued
 * Continuing with the previous day task of learning about probability distribution functions, coding it up and visualizing it.

+## Day 49: 27<sup>th</sup> May 2020 : Probability distribution functions - Continued
+* Wasn't able to do much today due to some other work commitments.
+Still tried to do some learning about the probability functions.
+* Learnt about the Bernoulli distribution and how it used to define other distributions such as normal distributuon, binomial distribution etc